jorian/verus-staking-pool/README.md

 Once a subscriber’s (configurable) minimum payout threshold is reached, a payout is done.
 To prevent many smaller UTXOs, a payout manager keeps track of pending balances for every subscriber and pays out at a configurable period.

+Pool fees are accumulated in the pool address and are not explicitly sent to an address.
+The database has enough information to retrieve the total pool fees.